 Hello, friendly Habicats!

-We will be refreshing the Base Plans of Core Plans on Tuesday, January 29th.
+We will be refreshing the Habitat Packages (Base Plans and Core Plans) on Monday, September 13.
 Let’s go over what this means for us and, more important, what it means for you.

 These include everything from services like Postgresql to binaries like Go to very low level system libraries like GCC, all of which you can easily pull into your own Habitat artifacts.

 What’s a Habitat Plan

 Artifacts are the cryptographically-signed tarballs that are uploaded, downloaded, unpacked, and installed in Chef Habitat.
 They are built from shell scripts known as plans, but may also include application lifecycle hooks and service configuration files that describe the behavior and configuration of a running service.

 At the center of Chef Habitat packaging is the plan.
 This is a directory comprised of shell scripts and optional configuration files that define how you download, configure, make, install, and manage the lifecycle of the software in the artifact

 The Base Plans are a group of plans (mostly low level systems libraries) that:

 are used by nearly every other plan (or a dependency of that plan) on Builder